-The Escape Game, voted the #1 "escape room" attraction in Pigeon Forge, has 4 uniquely puzzling interactive experiences: There's Prison Break, perhaps the most traditional of the "escape" genre, where players must decipher their way out of a containment cell.
+The Escape Game, voted the best "escape room" attraction in Pigeon Forge in 2019, has 5 uniquely puzzling interactive experiences: There's Prison Break, perhaps the most traditional of the "escape" genre, where players must decipher their way out of a containment cell.
 Another is The Heist, a challenge of "beating a thief at his own game" and recovering a masterful work of art.
-The objective of Classified involves stopping a major international terrorist attack (no pressure), and the game we got to play was Gold Rush.
+The objective of Classified involves stopping a major international terrorist attack (no pressure) and then there's Mission: Mars, where you must race to repair damage to your spacecraft before time runs out.
+The game we got to play was Gold Rush

 On The Hunt For Gold

 Gold Rush involves a series of rooms that you have to work your way through in order to find an infamous stash of treasure before the mob does.
 I grew up on treasure hunt themed birthday parties, so I was pumped.
 My team was made up of four people including myself and three of my close friends.
 We've all lived with each other at different points and places in the last five years, so we're an interesting sort of team, but a team nonetheless.